cacophony-wj/tSoD/README.md

 Failing that, try all the steps in kelmych's original troubleshooting section available [here](https://wiki.step-project.com/User:Kelmych/Fallout3#Troubleshooting)

 Other than that, I got nothin'.
 Sorry.

+### This is two guides

+I began with the Fallout 3 STEP guide "Clear and Present Danger" from [Kelmych] available [here](https://wiki.step-project.com/User:Kelmych/Fallout3).
+I removed mods I found to be problematic, such as "20th century weapons" with its nightmare of patches and "RobCo Certified" with compatibility problems.
+I also took out a couple things not to my taste.
+Can't remember what, sorry.
+There were a few remaining items that were left untextured, so for those I filled in details and highlights from the "Fallout 3 Overhaul Guide" available [here](https://www.nexusmods.com/fallout3/mods/23468).
+All credit goes to those authors, all I did was create an automated installation blending those two approaches.
+Please don't bother anyone on STEP or the Nexus about this abortion, I'll handle any and all questions because it's my responsibility.

+### Known problems

+Experience gains are too high.
+You'll jump 40XP discovering Springvale just outside the Vault which will bump you halfway to level 3 since you'll already be level 2 from Vault 101's bullcrap.
+I know nothing about how to correct this yet.
+Also, Fallout Redesigned (Project Beauty) seems to be a rather inconsistent mod.
+Caucasian heads on African bodies, pasty white faces, the list goes on.
+I have tried all the solutions the crappy search engines will give me but have yet to find a satisfactory answer other than removing the mod.
+I decided not to do that since the NPCs that work look damn good.
+I thought to remove the body replacers too but all the armors fit those meshes and have the weird black bars on chests problem if you deactivate them.
+Another thing, don't message me about neck seams.
+Nobody ever solved neck seams in Fallout 3 or NV.
+The best solution was... equipping every NPC with a blingy neck chain to cover it up.
+Also the body replacers are nude, so don't play this in a sensitive environment.